paulirwin/lillisp/README.md

 ## .NET Interop

-Lillisp uses Clojure-like syntax for interop with .NET types.
+Lillisp uses Clojure-inspired syntax for interop with .NET types.
 Any .NET object can be stored to a Lillisp variable.
 (Note: all values are boxed to `System.Object`.)

 .NET Interop is *extremely experimental* and *very fragile*.